Teletext: Decline

-Subtitling still continues to use teletext in these three countries with some providers switching to using image-based DVB subtitling for HD broadcasts.
+Subtitling still continues to use teletext in Australia, New Zealand, and Singapore with some providers switching to using image-based DVB subtitling for HD broadcasts.
 New Zealand solely uses DVB subtitling on terrestrial transmissions despite teletext still being used on internal SDI links.

 Technology

 Teletext information is broadcast in the vertical blanking interval between image frames in a broadcast television signal, in numbered "pages".
 For example, a list of news headlines might appear on page 110; a teletext user would type "110" into the TV's remote control to view this page.
 The broadcaster constantly sends out pages in a sequence.
 There will typically be a delay of a few seconds from requesting the page and it being broadcast and displayed, the time being entirely dependent on the number of pages being broadcast.
 More sophisticated receivers use a memory buffer to store some or all of the teletext pages as they are broadcast, allowing almost instant display from the buffer.
 This basic architecture separates teletext from other digital information systems, such as the Internet, whereby pages are 'requested' and then 'sent' to the user – a method not possible given the one-way nature of broadcast teletext.
 Unlike the Internet, teletext is broadcast, so it does not slow down further as the number of users increases, although the greater number of pages, the longer one is likely to wait for each to be found in the cycle.
 For this reason, some pages (e.g. common index pages) are broadcast more than once in each cycle.

 Teletext is also used for carrying special packets interpreted by TVs and video recorders, containing information about subjects such as channels and programming.

 Teletext allows up to eight 'magazines' to be broadcast, identified by the first digit of the three-digit page number (1–8).
 Within each magazine there may theoretically be up to 256 pages at a given time, numbered in hexadecimal and prefixed with the magazine number – for example, magazine 2 may contain pages numbered 200-2FF.
 In practice, however, non-decimal page numbers are rarely used as domestic teletext receivers will not have options to select hex values A-F, with such numbered pages only occasionally used for 'special' pages of interest to the broadcaster and not intended for public view.

 The broadcaster constantly sends out pages in sequence in one of two modes: Serial mode broadcasts every page sequentially whilst parallel mode divides VBI lines amongst the magazines, enabling one page from each magazine to be broadcast simultaneously.
-There will typically be a delay of a few seconds from requesting the page and it being broadcast and displayed, the time is entirely dependent on the number of pages being broadcast in the magazine (parallel mode) or in total (serial mode) and the number of VBI lines allocated.
+There will typically be a delay of a few seconds from requesting the page and it being broadcast and displayed; the time is entirely dependent on the number of pages being broadcast in the magazine (parallel mode) or in total (serial mode) and the number of VBI lines allocated.
 In parallel mode, therefore, some magazines will load faster than others.